colstrom/sac/README.md

 Configuration
 -------------

 SaC has some (not many) configurable options, mostly to accomodate systems that don't line up with the defaults.
-These are all passed in at as runtime arguments.
+These are all passed in as runtime arguments.

 **docroot** _(default: /data/www/docroot)_